lgmoneda/lgmoneda.github.io/_posts/2022-02-23-starter-project-for-ds.md

 </figure>
 </div>

-## The requirements of a starter project
+## The requirements of a good starter project

 ### Not time sensitive